Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs

 For any $\Mark$ operation we have at most $4$ intersections of horizontal segment $Y$ with both boundaries.
-We conclude that at every level of the tree there is at most 4 non-$y$-disjoint nodes.
-In total we have $\Oh{\log{n}}$ non-$y$-disjoint nodes.
+We conclude that at every level of the tree there are at most 4 non-$y$-disjoint nodes.
+In total, there are $\Oh{\log{n}}$ non-$y$-disjoint nodes.

 Non-$y$-disjoint nodes for which $[a,b]\subseteq [l,r]$ (i.e. nodes where we use recursion) are subset of non-$y$-disjoint nodes.
 But non-$y$-disjoint nodes are exactly those which contain an intersection of $Y$ with some boundary, therefore there are at most $\Oh{\log{n}}$ such nodes.